Angel Fashion: Wrestling career

 Angel's first official feud was against Rikochet.
 Angel later formed a tag team with Tommy Diablo, which at the time held WWC's world-wrestling-council-wwc.
 WWC World Junior Heavyweight Championship.
 Wanting a shot for this title, Angel turned on Tommy and challenged him for the title, which he won on May 10, 2014, in Bayamón, Puerto Rico.
 Angel lost the title to Mike Mendoza on June 21, 2014, but recovered it one week later.
 He then lost it to Tommy Diablo on August 9, 2014, and recovered it on September 6, 2014.
 Angel won the WWC Puerto Rico Heavyweight Championship from Miguel Pérez, Jr. on January 23, 2016.
 He lost it to El Sensacional Carlitos on March 19, 2016, but recovered it one week later.
 He then lost it on May 28, 2016, to El Chicano.
 Some of Angel's most notable feuds have been against Tommy Diablo, Rikochet, Mike Mendoza and Ray González Jr., among many others.
 On the 2016 event "Camino A La Gloria, Angel Fashion caused Chicano to lose to Gilbert.
 At the 2016 event Summer Madness Angel Fashion was involved in a 3-way match against Mr. 450 and Sensacional Carlitos.
 The winner of the match would be able to challenge any champion for any title, MR. 450 won.
 On WWC's event Lockout, which took place on December 3, 2016, Angel Fashion defeated TNA's Robbie E. Angel is usually accompanied to the ring by his valet Vanilla Vargas.
-Vanilla occasionally wrestles in Mexico for CMLL under the name Lady Boricua On April 2017 he left WWC.
+Vanilla occasionally wrestles in Mexico for CMLL under the name Lady Boricua In April 2017 he left WWC.